 Isolators are useful for controlling standing waves in a wide variety of millimeter-wave and terahertz systems.
 For example, in submillimeter-wave multiplied local oscillator systems standing waves arise due to impedance mismatches between the highly tuned frequency multipliers.
 This in turn gives rise to dips or even nulls in the output of the multiplier chain.
 Because of the lack of availability of suitable isolators, the standing waves are typically mitigated through complicated impedance matching techniques that are performed on a case-by-case basis at a great cost in time and money.

-WR-10 Isolators - Micro Harmonics has been pursuing a two pronged approach to millimeter-wave isolator development.
+Compact Isolators Micro Harmonics has been pursuing a two pronged approach to millimeter-wave isolator development.
 The first approach utilizes three stacked plates as described by Erickson [1, 2].
 The graphic to the right shows an exploded view of the three-plate isolator on the left and a photograph on the right.
-These isolators employ a diamond substrate between the input cone and ferrite.
+These isolators are available with a diamond substrate between the input cone and ferrite.
 Power incident on the isolator output port is absorbed in the lossy film bisecting the input cone.
 The subsequent heat energy is efficiently channeled to the block through the diamond substrate.
 Most, if not all commercial isolators do not use diamond supports but rather use supports that are in the class of thermal insulators.

 N. R. Erickson, “Very Low Loss Wideband Isolators for mm-Wavelengths,” 2001 IEEE MTT-S Dig., pp. 1175-1178.